puneetkg/puneetkg.github.io/_posts/2022-01-20-impostersyndrome.md

 * You are acknowledging that your thinking is not fixed.
 It can change and it can be a good place to be in.

 *Note:
 This post is heavily influenced and inspired by Campbell Walker AKA "Struthless".
 Please check him out.
-He makes a banger videos that hit not your brain but your mind*
+He makes banger videos that hit your brain and your mind*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VHkfEoc-3mk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>